 Despite its widespread use, the popular weedkiller has been called into question as a possible health hazard.
 Thousands of consumers have filed Roundup cancer claims alleging they developed non-Hodgkin's lymphoma, b-cell lymphoma, leukemia or other forms of cancer after using the weed killer.

-The first non-Hodgkin’s lymphoma lawsuit came before a jury in 2018, resulting in a landmark $289 million verdict against Monsanto.
-A judge reduced the award on appeal, but the plaintiff, Dewayne Johnson, and his family received $78.5 million.
+The first non-Hodgkin's lymphoma lawsuit came before a jury in 2018, resulting in a landmark $289 million verdict against Monsanto.
+The award has been reduced twice, but the plaintiff, Dewayne Johnson, and his family should receive $20 million.

 In 2018, just as these lawsuits were beginning to come before juries, Bayer finalized their acquisition of Monsanto.
-According to Reuters, Bayer now faces between 75,000 and 85,000 Roundup lawsuits, many claiming the herbicide caused users to develop blood cancer.
+According to public statements, Bayer faces 125,000 Roundup lawsuits.
+Plaintiffs claim the herbicide caused users to develop blood cancer.

 Types of Blood Cancer Claimed in Roundup Lawsuits